 Methotrexate is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat people with severe, active rheumatoid arthritis and polyarticular juvenile idiopathic arthritis who are intolerant of or have had an inadequate response to first-line therapy.
 Methotrexate can reduce joint pain and swelling and allow for a reduction in the dosage of other drugs, such as prednisone.
 Methotrexate is sold under the brand names Otrexup, Rasuvo, Reditrex, Rheumatrex, and Trexall.

-Methotrexate is an immunomodulator, or in other words, a drug that modulates the immune system.
+Methotrexate is an immunomodulator, a drug that modulates the immune system.
 Methotrexate is also referred to as a disease-modifying antirheumatic drug (DMARD) or a slow-acting antirheumatic drug (SAARD).
-It is an antimetabolite that blocks the synthesis of purine, a protein the body needs in order to produce lymphocytes.
-Lymphocytes are a type of white blood cell active in the immune system.
-Methotrexate is believed to work by interfering with lymphocytes and preventing them from attacking the joints.
+It is believed to work by blocking the production of white blood cells called lymphocytes that can attack the joints.

 How do I take it?

 Prescribing information states that methotrexate is taken as an oral solution or given as a subcutaneous injection (under the skin) by a health care professional.
 Subcutaneous methotrexate is usually given in a health clinic or doctor’s office.
 It should be administered according to the frequency specified by a physician.

 If your doctor determines it is appropriate, you may self-inject at home.
 Methotrexate comes in a prefilled, single-use syringe.
 Your doctor will show you how to administer it.